urql-graphql/urql/docs/basics/core.md

 `;
 ```

-This will all look familiar when coming from the `graphql-tag` package.
-The functionality is
+This usage will look familiar when coming from the `graphql-tag` package.
+The `gql` API is
-identical and the output is approximately the same.
+identical, and its output is approximately the same.
 The two packages are also intercompatible.
-However, one small change that `@urql/core`'s implementation makes is that your fragment names don't
+However, one small change in `@urql/core`'s implementation is that your fragment names don't
-have to be globally unique, since it's possible to create some one-off fragments every now and then.
+have to be globally unique, since it's possible to create some one-off fragments occasionally,
+especially for `@urql/exchange-graphcache`'s configuration.
 It also pre-generates a "hash key" for the `DocumentNode` which is what `urql` does anyway, thus
 avoiding some extra work compared to when the `graphql-tag` package is used with `urql`.